 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the City are described in Note 1 to the financial statements.
-As described in Note 1 to the financial statements, the City changed accounting policies related to Statement of Governmental Accounting Standards (GASB Statement) No. 72, Fair Value Measurement and Application, in the 2016 fiscal year.
-Accordingly, there is an additional note disclosure on fair value measurements in the financial statements.
+As described in Note 1 to the financial statements, the City changed accounting policies related to Statement of Governmental Accounting Standards (GASB Statement) No. 82, Pension Issues - An Amendment of GASB Statements No. 67, No. 68, and No. 73, in the 2017 fiscal year.
+Accordingly, the required supplementary information presentation has been updated to the new requirement.
 We noted no transactions entered into by the City during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.